janpascal/denyhosts_sync/README.md

 received.
 If a peer is offline for a while, it will NOT receive the reports it missed.

+When you add a new peer, you can bootstrap its database from one of the existing peers using the `--bootstrap-from-peer`` option.
+Give the URL of the peer you want to bootstrap from as parameter.
+The bootstrap option is not very well optimized since it is not anticipated to be used very often.

 ## Links
 - [`denyhosts-server` project site](https://github.com/janpascal/denyhosts_sync)
 - [`denyhosts` project site](https://github.com/denyhosts/denyhosts)